The 40 Best Sports Movies For Kids

 FOR THE OLDER KIDS

-HOOP DREAMS (1984) PG-13: basketball documentery was largely financed by PBS.
-It’s the real life story of two young basketball players trying to make it out of their poor chicago neighborhood.
+HOOP DREAMS (1984) PG-13: basketball documentary was largely financed by PBS.
+It’s the real-life story of two young basketball players trying to make it out of their poor Chicago neighborhood.

 SEA BISCUIT (2003) PG-13: An unlikely horse becomes a champion and a symbol of hope for Americans during the great depression.

-BEND IT LIKE BECKHAM (2002) PG-13: A coming of life story about an Indian Girl playing soccer in England even though her family doesn’t approve.
+BEND IT LIKE BECKHAM (2002) PG-13: A coming-of-age story about an Indian Girl playing soccer in England even though her family disapproves.

 42 (2013) PG-13: The story of sports icon Jackie Robinson who broke baseball’s color barriers as the first African American to play professional baseball.
-An inspirational story that all American’s should know.
+An inspirational story that all Americans should know.
 One note, the N-word is used throughout the film to authentically represent how Robinson was spoken to.
-For me it was an opportunity to discuss with my children the history of the word and what it represents today.
+It was an opportunity to discuss the history of the word and what it represents today with my children.

 FRIDAY NIGHT LIGHTS (2004) PG-13: The story of a football-obsessed small town in Texas.
-Struggles, challenges and life lesson unfold through a story about football.
-The film handles subjects like alcoholism, accepting your parents, dealing with failure and taking charge of your own destiny.
+Struggles, challenges, and life lessons unfold through a story about football.
+The film handles subjects like alcoholism, accepting your parents, dealing with failure, and taking charge of your own destiny.

 UNDEFEATED (2011) PG-13: Academy Award winner for best documentary feature.
-Tells the story of the struggles of a high school football team in Memphis trying to win after many losing seasons.
-The film earned high critical acclaim by many.
+It tells the story of a high school football team’s struggles in Memphis, trying to win after many losing seasons.
+The film earned high critical acclaim from many.

-THE BLIND SIDE (2009) PG-13: Semi-biographical film about NFL Player Michael Oher and his impoverished upbringing and his adoption.
-Sandra Bullock won the Academy Award for Best Actress for her portrayal of the woman who took Oher in and helped him become a first round draft pick in the NFL.
-A feel good movie.
+THE BLIND SIDE (2009) PG-13: Semi-biographical film about NFL Player Michael Oher and his impoverished upbringing and adoption.
+Sandra Bullock won the Academy Award for Best Actress for her portrayal of the woman who took Oher in and helped him become a first-round draft pick in the NFL.
+A feel-good movie.

 THE ENDLESS SUMMER (1966): For our So.
 Cal kids.
 The most epic and legendary surf film ever.
-The documentary about 2 friends searching the world including surf spots in Hawaii, Australia and South Africa for “The Perfect Wave.”
-In 2002 the film was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant”.
+The documentary is about 2 friends searching the world, including surf spots in Hawaii, Australia, and South Africa, for “The Perfect Wave.”
+In 2002 the film was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant.”